Do you want a cookie?

 Lush vegetable plants such as chard, cabbage and leek are combined here with lettuce, spinach or radishes.

-This mixed crop for the winter is all about old varieties.
+This mixed crop for the winter is all about heirloom varieties.
 Patrick Kaiser, the founder of the Tatgut vegetable rarities initiative, is committed to the production and preservation of hardy varieties.
-You can find out more about "Old varieties" in our article in the magazine.
-There is also a podcast episode with Patrick Kaiser in which you can find out more about the initiative and old varieties.
+You can find out more about "Heirloom Varieties" in our article in the magazine.

 It can get pretty cold towards the end of the season!
 That's why you need to choose cold-resistant crops, and cabbage is right at the top of the list.
 Patrick's winter bed is home to different types of cabbage: in addition to feather and palm cabbage, you'll also find Brussels sprouts here.
 These types of cabbage grow together in a mixed crop with spinach, barbara cabbage (winter cress) and various winter lettuces (lamb's lettuce and Asian lettuce) as undersown crops.
 Patrick has also planted parsnips and winter hedge onions.